sdaigo/sdaigo.github.io/content/page.md

 ## Experience_

-### 〰️ 2019-present | **Frontend Lead**
+### 〰️ 2019 - Present | *Frontend Lead*

-Frontend Division Manager of the development team.

-I am responsible for the following in enterprise applications:
+Leading the frontend development for enterprise applications.
+I oversee the entire process from design to architecture.

 - Product design in collaboration with clients
 - UX/UI design and UI design